Microsoft Office 365 security best practices for business

 Be sure to enable the Unified Audit Log via the Office 365 Security Center.
 The UAL lets you track user activity across all accounts.
 You can see who is sharing information and how that information spreads across your cloud environment.

 By default, audit logs provide 90 days of historical information, which isn’t that much.
 However, you can extend the scope of audit logging to as long as ten years if desired.
-Longer periods provide a better evidence base for compliance management, but you will need measures to store and search audit data efficiently.
+Longer periods provide a better evidence base for compliance management, but you will need measures to efficiently store and search audit data.

 Ensure secure access to Office 365 with NordLayer

-However, relying solely on Office 365 controls is risky.
-That’s especially true for companies with hybrid cloud environments that manage multiple platforms and require secure access to SaaS apps.
-In those cases, applying enterprise-wide security solutions like NordLayer makes sense.
+However, just relying on Office 365 controls is a risky move.
+That’s especially true for companies with hybrid cloud environments who manage multiple platforms and require secure access to SaaS apps.
+In those cases, it makes sense to apply enterprise-wide security solutions like NordLayer.

 NordLayer’s IP allowlisting tools supplement Office 365 security controls.
 Admins can define a list of authorized addresses.
 These IP addresses are then permitted access to Office resources.
 Unlisted devices are excluded or require additional verification.

 NordLayer encrypts traffic passing between employee devices and Office 365, countering man-in-the-middle style attacks.
 Threatblock also blocks malicious websites, reducing the risks posed by phishing attacks.
 Use Microsoft’s internal features to secure Office 365.
-But go further and integrate Office into your wider cybersecurity setup.
+But go further, integrating Office into your wider cybersecurity setup.
 To find out more, contact the NordLayer team today.